gchq/Gaffer/doc/src/main/resources/user/walkthrough/Intro.md

 ## Introduction

+Gaffer is built for very large graphs.

+It's designed to be as flexible, scalable and extensible as possible, allowing for rapid prototyping and transition to production systems.

+Gaffer does

+ - rapid query across very large numbers of entities and relationships,
+ - versatile query-time summarisation, filtering and transformation of data,
+ - in-database aggregation of rich statistical properties describing entities and relationships,
+ - scalable ingest at very high data rates and volumes,
+ - automated, rule-based data purge,
+ - fine grained data access and query execution controls.

+Gaffer can be run on various databases, including Accumulo and HBase.
+It is also integrated with Spark for fast and flexible data analysis.

 Gaffer allows you to take data, convert it into a graph, store it in a database and then run queries and analytics on it.

 To do this you need to do a few things: